Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 Regaari scratched behind his ear.
 "How much do you know about our clan of Females?" he asked.

 McDaniel shrugged. "less than I would like to before drawing any conclusions." she said.
-"They're certainly---no offense intended---the most powerful of your clans by dint of sheer population, and control over the breeding rights, but I can't say I know much more than that."
+"They're certainly - no offense intended - the most powerful of your clans by dint of sheer population, and control over the breeding rights, but I can't say I know much more than that."

 "Well, one thing you may not appreciate is that you don't necessarily have to be Gaoian to be part of a clan."
 Regaari told her.
 "Though that precedent was actually set by a human."

 "Really?"
 McDaniel looked intrigued.

 "Oh yes.
 She saved a colony group of Mothers, Sisters and cubs from an illicit Corti science facility some five homeworld years ago, before your species' first faster-than-light flight.
-She couldn't go home---we didn't even know where Earth was at the time---so the Females declared her one of their own and took her in.
+She couldn't go home - we didn't even know where Earth was at the time - so the Females declared her one of their own and took her in.
 She's officially a Sister."

 "And she's gone missing."